 There are two permanent walking tracks at the Canyon, both offering visitors an opportunity to escape the crowds and experience first hand the beauty and solitude of the Australian bush.
 Signs along both tracks highlight features of interest.
 See 'Please Remember' section above for access restrictions and walk alternatives during hot weather.

 All walkers are advised to carefully read the information on the two walks before starting out.
 Safety is your responsibility.
 The Kings Canyon walk has many steep sections and is recommended for fit and healthy walkers.
 Tracks are constructed to a suitable standard with stairs and boardwalks to make your walk safe and comfortable and to protect sensitive vegetation and waterholes.
 Information on other walking tracks in Watarrka is available from other Parks Commission publications.
 Drinking water, a hat, sunscreen and robust footwear are essential on all walks.

 Watarrka, as with all National Parks, is a protected area.
 Disturbance of plants, animals and natural features is an offence.
-It is prohibited to: break branches for fly swats; write or etch names on rocks; remove or displace the natural landscape i.e. rocks or flora.
+It is prohibited to: break branches for fly swats; break rocks; write or etch names on rocks; remove or displace the natural landscape i.e. rocks or flora.
 Cigarette butts, tissue paper and orange peel are three common and unsightly forms of litter.

 Care should be taken after heavy rains as gravel roads and walking tracks can rise quickly and become impassable.